Assignment #1

 Task 2 (Checkpoint #2) [Worth 5%]

-Now that the system supports creating operators, it is time to manage those operators.
-This will include creating activities for an operator, viewing an operator’s activities, and searching for activities in the system.
+Now that the system supports creating Pokemon, it is time to manage those Pokemon.
+This will include creating evolutions for Pokemon, viewing a Pokemon’s evolutions, and searching for evolutions in the system.

 @RunWith(Suite.class)